gcostaneto/KernelMethods/README.md

-# Kernel Methods for High-Resolution Genomic Prediction across Multiple Environments
+# Kernel Methods for Genomic Prediction across Multiple Environments
 Core of functions to build gaussian kernel, arc-cosine and GBLUP with additive, dominance effects and considering environmental information

 # Contents